• Disease Overview

 Children with MWS make their developmental progress (such as sitting, crawling, and walking) at a significantly slower rate than average.
 Speech is often delayed or absent, with few exceptions (see mild Mowat-Wilson syndrome).
 Comprehension is usually better than speech ability and children may communicate in non-verbal ways such as signing or use of a communication device.
 They usually have a happy demeanor and smile frequently.

-Seizures are common, occurring in approximately 90% of individuals by 10 years of age.
+Seizures are common, occurring in approximately 80% of individuals.
 Seizures can be difficult to control in childhood but are not usually a major problem in adulthood.
 A small subset of individuals will have electrical status epilepticus during sleep (ESES) that can lead to loss of some developmental and physical skills if it continues untreated.

 One rare finding is lack of a spleen, an organ that helps to fight certain types of infections.
 All individuals with MWS should be checked at the time of diagnosis to see if they have a spleen.
 This can be done through an ultrasound of the abdomen.
 Blood testing can sometimes also suggest that the spleen is absent.